 Let's say we want to receive the emails associated with our "Welcome offer - new visitors" popup.
 We can configure a hook to post the emails to https://example.com/hook:

 Here, we assume that we own the domain example.com, and that /hook is a URL ready to receive the Wisepops payload.
-You can find an example of script receiving such payload at the end of this page.
+You can find an example of a script receiving this payload at the end of this page.

-The event (Email, Phone or Survey) let you choose which type of forms you want to receive.
-It's related to the type of block the campaign contains: a sign-up block, phone block or survey block.
+The event (Email, Phone, or Survey) lets you choose which type of form data you want to receive.
+This corresponds to the type of block the campaign contains: a sign-up block, phone block, or survey block.

 Testing your hook